Lukasz-Komza/algorithms/README.md

 `triangulation.cpp` finding optimal triangulations of convex polygons in O(n<sup>3</sup>) time

-`kosaraju.cpp` using kosaraju's algorithm to find all the strong components in a DAG and to find the component DAG in O(n) time
+<b>In Progress</b> `kosaraju.cpp` using kosaraju's algorithm to find strong components in a DAG and find the component DAG in O(n) time